Abhaycl/RoboND-Kinematics-1P2/README.md

 ![alt text][image16]

 ![alt text][image17]

+The homogeneous transform for the DH coordinates system from joint i-1 to i is:

+Let HT_i-1, i =

+![alt text][image26]

+Hence, the following matrix multiplication computes the final transformation matrix that gives the position and orientation of the robot’s end effector relative to its base.

+HT0_G = HT0_1 * HT1_2 * HT2_3 * HT3_4 * HT4_5 * HT5_6 * HT6_G

 #### 3. Decouple Inverse Kinematics problem into Inverse Position Kinematics and inverse Orientation Kinematics; doing so derive the equations to calculate all individual joint angles.